Skip to Content

 What is Calabaza en Tacha?

 It is one of those traditional treats prepared especially for Día De Los Muertos, a celebration on November 1st and 2nd that honors and celebrates the life of those who have died.
+It is one of the most common foods placed on family altars during this Mexican holiday.

-The flavors in this dish are similar to those in candied yams, a dish often served as a side dish on an American Thanksgiving table.
 If you prefer a similar dish using sweet potatoes rather than squash, this sweet potato casserole is really popular on the American holiday table.

 Candied pumpkin without creama drizzle